-The security scrutiny procedure is essentially the same for all programmes: proposals must be cleared by the Security Scrutiny Working Group (composed essentially of experts from the national security agencies (NSAs)).
-The Security Scrutiny Working Group will determine the level of sensitivity of your application and check whether all security aspects are being handled appropriately.
+The security scrutiny (which is the final step of the more elaborated security review) is essentially the same for all programmes: proposals must be cleared by the Security Scrutiny Group (composed of national security experts nominated in agreement with their national security authorities (NSAs)).
+The Security Scrutiny Group will determine the level of sensitivity of the application and check whether all security aspects are being handled appropriately.
+You will be informed about the result through your coordinator.

-If the scrutiny leads to requirements to be implemented before grant signature, you will need to take immediate action to comply.
-If the scrutiny leads to classification and additional requirements to be fulfilled during the project, this will be automatically reflected in the system (classification of existing deliverables, Security Aspect Letter (SAL), Security Classification Guide (SCG), additional security deliverables and security requirements work package).
+If the security scrutiny leads to requirements to be implemented before grant signature, you will need to take immediate action to comply.
+If the scrutiny leads to classification and additional requirements to be fulfilled during the project, this will be automatically reflected in the system (classification of existing deliverables, limited dissemination of existing deliverables due to security reasons, security aspect letter (SAL), security classification guide (SCG), appointment of project security officer, establishment of security advisory board, etc.).
 If the scrutiny shows that the project is too security sensitive, funding may have to be refused.